fbpx

 Qualifications

 Our skilled Train Crew receive extensive training.
-No previous train experience is required to begin!
+No previous train experience is required to begin learning!

-Minimum age is 16 years or older with some positions reserved for those 18 and 21 years or older.
-(Volunteers under 16 years of age might consider Conductor’s Assistant or Special Events Volunteering) Train Crew qualifications vary by position but all volunteers must pass our Museum issued Rules and Regulations test and hold current certifications issued by the Museum.
+Minimum age is 16 years with some positions reserved for those 18 and 21 years or older.
+Volunteers under 16 years of age might consider Conductor’s Assistant or Special Events Volunteering {Link to Special Event section}.
+Train Crew qualifications vary by position, but all volunteers must pass the Museum issued Rules and Regulations test and hold current certifications issued by the Museum.
 Contact the Volunteer Coordinator for more information.

 *Historically, train related job descriptions included gender specific terms such as “Trainman” or “Brakeman.”
-The Northwest Railway Museum uses these historical terms to denote Train Crew positions.
+The Northwest Railway Museum uses these historical terms for its Train Crew positions.
 In no way is the use of gender specific language intended to discriminate against individuals who do not identify as male.

 Conductor's Assistant

-Conductor’s Assistants partner with qualified Conductors who serve as mentors for young people interested in volunteering with our passenger rail program.
-Conductor’s Assistants help punch passenger tickets, assist in calling train passengers aboard, and provide helpful information to visitors about the railway’s history.
+Partner with qualified Conductors who serve as mentors for young people interested in volunteering with our passenger rail program.
+Conductor’s Assistants help with calling train passengers aboard and provide helpful information to visitors about the railway’s history.
 This is a great opportunity for young people to learn new skills!

 Schedule

-Conductor’s Assistants serve weekends during our Running Trades Program, or passenger rail program, (April through October) and during special events (through December).
+Conductor’s Assistants serve weekends during our Running Trades Program and during special events.
 Shifts are dependent upon the availability of qualified Conductors.
 We ask Conductor’s Assistants to serve frequently to retain and practice newly acquired skills.

 Qualifications